cloudify-cosmo/cloudify-stage/README.md

 To setup development environment and start the application follow the steps below.

+---
+### Automated way

+`make install` - It would do manual prerequired steps described above for you.

+`make install-dev` - It will do everything what command above and download latest dev docker image.

+`make -j2 up` - It would ran the backend and frontend in one console with public available recent docker image.

+`make -j2 up-dev` - It would ran the backend and frontend in one console and dev recent downloaded docker image.

+`make down` - it would stop the docker containers.

+`./scripts/scripts/loadLatestPremiumDockerImage.sh` - it would download and load into docker latest `cloudify-manager-aio` docker image.

+---
+### Manual way (useful in the case of errors or problems with automated way)

 1. **Configuration**

    * Create `conf/me.json` file basing on `conf/me.json.template`.